History of USET

 On October 4, 1968, the Eastern Band of Cherokees, the Mississippi Band of Choctaws, the Miccosukee Tribe and the Seminole Tribe of Florida met in Cherokee, North Carolina with the shared idea that some form of unity between the Tribal Nations would facilitate their dealings with the federal government.
 The result of their vision of “Strength in Unity,” was the inter-tribal council United Southeastern Tribes.
 Incorporated in 1969, United Southeastern Tribes operated first out of Emory University in Atlanta, Georgia, and then moved to Sarasota, Florida.
 In 1975 it relocated again to Nashville, Tennessee, where it resides today.
 The organization changed its named in 1978 to United South and Eastern Tribes, Inc. to better reflect its membership, as federally recognized Tribal Nations from Maine, to Florida, to Texas affiliated themselves with the organization.

 Today, United South and Eastern Tribes, Inc. is a non-profit, inter-tribal organization that collectively represents its member Tribal Nations at the regional and national level.
-USET has grown to include twenty-six federally recognized Tribal Nations, operating through various workgroups and committees and providing a forum for the exchange of ideas and information amongst Tribal Nations, agencies and governments.
+USET has grown to include twenty-seven federally recognized Tribal Nations, operating through various workgroups and committees and providing a forum for the exchange of ideas and information amongst Tribal Nations, agencies and governments.

 What is USET?